aryabarzan/IoT-XRay/README.md

 -   `iot-xray-producer`: http://localhost:4001
 -   `iot-xray-consumer`: http://localhost:4000

-The Swagger UI for the services will be available at:
+The Swagger UI for the apps will be available at:

 -   `iot-xray-producer`: http://localhost:4001/swagger
 -   `iot-xray-consumer`: http://localhost:4000/swagger